-Netnod recently launched a Network Time Security (NTS) service.
+Netnod provides a Network Time Security (NTS) service.
 This page explains how you can start using NTS.
-It explains how to set up an NTS client and connect to Netnod’s NTS servers.
+It explains how to set up an NTS client and how to connect to Netnod’s NTS servers.

 An Internet Exchange Point is where Internet networks come together to peer or exchange traffic between their networks.
 Peering is a process by which two Internet networks connect and exchange traffic.